-47. Why is NAR putting the practice changes in place prior to receiving preliminary approval?
+48. Why is NAR putting the practice changes in place prior to receiving final approval?

-- While the settlement is subject to court approval, which is a process that we can expect to take several months or more, NAR agreed under the settlement to put the practice changes in place no later than the date of class notice. - This was to ensure that there was no gap that could create liability since the release extends through the date of class notice.
+- While the settlement is subject to court approval, which is a process that we can expect to take several months or more, NAR agreed under the settlement to put the practice changes in place no later than the date of class notice, which will be no earlier than August 17, 2024. - This was to ensure that there was no gap that could create liability since the release only extends through the date of class notice.